SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: serverinfo

 **%singles**
     Info: Pings the singles role and stores your ping for 30 Minutes.
+Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     Aliases: matchmaking, matchmakingsingles, mmsingles, Singles

 **%spotify** `<@user: Optional>`